Today we walk up 303 steps to a Buddhist colony. At the base is the Naga snake with multiple heads with the snake body as a handrail.

 - On the mouth and under the nose is respect for a parent.

 - On the forehead is respect for the king.

 - Above your head is respect for Buddha

 I attended a fruit carving demonstration given by the head chef.
 Here is a carrot rose.

 I think the trick is having the right type of knife.
-It was small and he held it a certain way.
-He is carving a water hyacinth from a round watermelon.
+It was small, and he held it a certain way.
+He is carving a representation of a water hyacinth from a round watermelon.

 Here is a cute little tomato duck with clove eyes, pineapple leaf wings and carrot bill.

 Here is an easy doily that I could make from a banana leaf…if I knew where to find one at home.